Conch Republic Independence...Update and the Backstory

 Although the United States never recognized the new diplomatic nation, nor its terms of surrender and request for $1 billion dollars of foreign aid, the townsfolk, and visitors alike, have continued to view the Conch Republic as its own 5th World country.

 In fact, in 1990 – as the 8th Anniversary of the historic traffic jam and subsequent secession grew closer; a committee was formed to plan an official Conch Republic Independence Day.

 Like all Key West traditions, what was originally a brainstorm for a daylong celebration slowly grew to be a weeklong recognition of good times, good vibes, and stale bread.

-The official Independence Day is recorded as April 23rd and celebrated each year in the Keys but various bars, restaurants, and local legends keep the celebrations going well before and after.
+The official Independence Day is recorded as April 23rd.
 The list of the events is filled with various odd activities but the highlights include: sponsored bar crawls, live music, military displays, the election of leaders, and the World Famous Drag (Queen) Races down Duvall Street.

 Everything culminates at the waters edge with an officially sanctioned engagement of the U.S Coast Guard.
 Locals charter boats, stock up on stale Cubano rolls (the official weapon of choice of the Conch Republic) and face off against Coast Guard ships posted on the bay.